IBM/transition-amr-parser/README.md

   --out-amr file.amr
 ```

-It will parse each line of `$input_file` separately. `$in_checkpoint` is the
+It will parse each line of `$input_file` separately (assumed tokenized).
-pytorch checkpoint of a trained model.
-The `file.amr` will contain the PENNMAN
+`$in_checkpoint` is the pytorch checkpoint of a trained model.
+The `file.amr`
-notation AMR with additional alignment information as comments.
+will contain the PENNMAN notation AMR with additional alignment information as
+comments.

 To use from other Python code with a trained model do